YuhengHuang87/TE_crossover/Test the impact of TEs on local CO/README.md

 1. Obtain the SNP number and depth for the homologous allele without TEs and control alleles in both strains: perl assign_SNP_num_depth_window_flanking_TE_control_between_strains.pl
 2. calculate the CO numbers for flanking regions of alleles without TEs and control alleles in both strains: perl assign_CO_TE_flanking_control_between_strains.pl

-c.Distance to the nearest CO
+c.
+Distance to the nearest CO
 1. Use the same script to calculate the distance to the 1st and 2nd nearest COs in homologous alleles: perl distance_nearest_CO_TE_flanking_control.pl
 2. Estimate the SNP density and depth for regions for these alleles to the 1st and 2nd nearest COs: perl assign_SNP_depth_nearest_CO_distance_flanking_TE_control_between_strains.pl